oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

 ## Summary

-You now know how to Manage and Customise the Interactive report as an End-User.
+You now know how to Manage and Customize the Interactive report as an End-User.
 You may now **proceed to the next lab**.

 ## What's next

-In the next hands-on lab, you learn how to create page items and page buttons.
+In the next hands-on lab, you will learn how to create page items and page buttons.

 ## Acknowledgments

 - **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributor** - Ankita Beri, Senior Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024